-Wadi Rum Base camp is located inside the Wadi Rum protected area close to Khazali canyon.
-Our camp can be reached by either jeep, camel or foot (guided only).
-The campsite offers great views of Jabal Khazali, the sand dune and the valley.
-And you can climb up the rocks next to our camp for even more amazing valley views.
+Wadi Rum Base Camp is located in the Wadi Rum protected area close to Khazali canyon.
+You can reach our camp be by either jeep, camel or foot (guided only).
+The campsite offers excellent desert views.
+And you can climb up the rocks next to our camp for even more spectacular views.

 As our camp is located in the heart of Wadi Rum, it is the ideal base for exploring our desert.
-The sand dune, Khazali canyon and Little bridge are all within walking distance and many others sites within a day tours reach.
-A multiple day stay at our camp offers you the opportunity to also explore the lesser visited, more remote areas.
+The sand dune, Khazali canyon and Little bridge are all within walking distance, and other famous sites are within a day tours reach.
+A multiple day stay at our camp offers you the opportunity also to explore the lesser visited, more remote areas of Wadi Rum.